 Analysis of the norms regulating the protection of persons in time of war, notably the wounded and sick people, the captured combatants and the civilians, including in time of occupation.

 Introductory remarks on the implementation means of International Humanitarian Law and analysis of State responsibility mechanisms in case of violations of that Law.

 Week 7: Individual responsibility

-Analysis of the national/international/hybrid mechanisms for the punishing of individuals responsible of war crimes.
+Analysis of the relevant rules of international criminal law, including the national/international/hybrid mechanisms for the punishing of individuals responsible of war crimes.

 Testimonios de los estudiantesOmitir Testimonios de los estudiantes

 "Overall an intense but very rewarding course.
 Many thanks to the organisers.
 The course materials were very helpful and the first set of multiple choice questions were surprisingly tough.
 I feel much more equipped to deal with this area of law now that I have completed this course."